aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 https://jmespath.org/
-A path typically has the format "sources.< source name >.values< value name >.value or sourcename.valuename.value" Note that JMESPath syntax treats chacterers like '-' as special characters and therefore the element in the path must be in quotes,
+A path typically has the format "sources.< source name >.values< value name >.value or sourcename.valuename.value" Note that JMESPath syntax treats characters like '-' as special characters and therefore the element in the path must be in quotes,

 ---
 ### DataType